-- 14.1 The Permanent Premises Project was established by the Assembly of States Parties in resolution ICC-ASP/4/Res.2, which emphasized that "the Court is a permanent judicial institution and as such requires functional permanent premises to enable the Court to discharge its duties effectively and to reflect the significance of the Court for the fight against impunity", and reiterating the importance of permanent premises to the future of the Court. - 14.2 In resolution ICC-ASP/6/Res.1, the Assembly further recalled that the overall construction costs, which include a contingency reserve, fees for the consultants and contractors, pre-tender and post-tender inflation, any fees for permits and dues and a fund for integrated, specialized representational features were estimated to be no more than €190 million at the 2014 price level.
-In annex II to resolution ICC-ASP/6/Res.1, the Assembly of States Parties established an Oversight Committee of States Parties as a subsidiary body of the Assembly, pursuant to article 112, paragraph 4, of the Rome Statute. - 14.3 The mandate of the Oversight Committee is to provide a standing body to act on behalf of the Assembly in the construction of the permanent premises of the International Criminal Court.
+14.1 The Permanent Premises Project was established by the Assembly of States Parties (ASP), in its resolution ICC-ASP/4/Res.2, which emphasized that "the Court is a permanent judicial institution and as such requires functional permanent premises to enable the Court to discharge its duties effectively and to reflect the significance of the Court for the fight against impunity", and reiterating the importance of permanent premises to the future of the Court.

+14.2 In its Resolution ICC-ASP/6/Res.1 the ASP further recalled that the overall construction costs, which include a contingency reserve, fees for the consultants and contractors, pre-tender and post-tender inflation, any fees for permits and dues and a fund for integrated, specialized representational features were estimated to be no more than \notin 190 million at the 2014 price level.
+In the annex II to Resolution ICC-ASP/6/Res.1, the Assembly of States Parties established an Oversight Committee of State Parties which is established as a subsidiary body of the Assembly of States Parties pursuant to article 112, para.
+4, of the Rome Statute.

+14.3 The mandate of the Oversight Committee is to provide a standing body to act on behalf of the Assembly in the construction of the permanent premises of the International Criminal Court.
 The role of the Oversight Committee will be strategic oversight, with routine management of the project resting with the Project Director.
-The Oversight Committee is a body consisting of 10 States Parties, with at least one member from each regional group.
+The Oversight Committee is a body consisting of 10 State Parties, with at least one member from each regional group.